cdegroot/evrl/_posts/2017-11-10-scala-part-ii.markdown

 there seem to be many factions with opinions on what "proper" Scala is, from the very practical "a mildly better Java" to the less practical "a really nicer Haskell", you get a ton of sub-idioms to the point where you have entirely separate languages.
-If the type system is Turing-complete (which is great if you're a CS post-doc and need a thesis subject), no wonder that people can write code a mere mortal like me simply is not equipped to understand.
+If the type system is Turing-complete (which is great if you're a CS post-doc and need a thesis subject), it is no wonder that people can write code a mere mortal like me simply is not equipped to understand.
 In "Let a thousand flowers bloom", [Peter Seibel](http://www.gigamonkeys.com/flowers/) eloquently summarized it as:

 > Soon we had three kinds of Scala written at Twitter: Scala written by people who wished it was Ruby, Scala written by people who wished it was Java, and Scala written by people who wished it was Haskell.
 Let a thousand flowers bloom.

 People will counter me with "yes, but we have coding standards that prevent this".
 That is not the point.
 Or maybe it is.
 In any case, your coding standards don't count.
 Try to build a moderately complex project without inadvertently, through some intermediate dependency, pulling in, say, [Scalaz](https://github.com/scalaz/scalaz).
 Now your IDE eagerly shows you Scalaz stuff for autocompletion.
 Have fun untangling the mess later.
-Or, at least, trying to understand the library code that pulled in Scalaz and probably is written in the purely functional idiom of Scala that academics admire but mostly reminds me of Perl and other line-noise oriented programming languages.
+Or, at least, try to understand the library code that pulled in Scalaz and probably is written in the purely functional idiom of Scala that academics admire but mostly reminds me of Perl and other line-noise oriented programming languages.
 Any sufficiently complex Scala project will carry this burden around, and if your projects aren't complex, I don't think you need Scala.

 ## Refactor me! and other static typing fun